Learn More: e-Visa

 Travelers can apply for a Benin eVisa if their purpose is tourism, business, or transit.

 Travelers must have their passport with at least 6-months validity from the date of arrival in Benin and have at least one page available for stamping.

 Travelers must be able to prove their ability to sustain their stay in Benin financially (such as a bank statement), and provide evidence of a return flight.

 Holding a Benin eVisa does not provide automatic right of entry for the holder into the country.
 The immigration officer at the port of entry may refuse entry to any person, if he finds the traveler unable to fulfil the immigration requirements, or that such person's presence in Benin would be contrary to national interests or security.

 Frequently Asked Questions

-- A credit/debit card or a PayPal account.
+- Your credit/debit card or Paypal account.

 It depends on the length of validity and number of entries desired for your visa:

 Single Entry 30 days after arrival visa: USD 60.00